Skip to main content

 Prostate Health in Men

-The historical concern that testosterone support might increase the risk of or accelerate its growth has been largely re-evaluated by modern research.
+The historical concern that testosterone support might increase the risk of prostate cancer or accelerate its growth has been largely re-evaluated by modern research.
 Current evidence suggests that testosterone does not initiate prostate cancer.
 Instead, it acts as a growth factor for existing prostate cells, whether benign or malignant.
 Therefore, in men with pre-existing, undiagnosed prostate cancer, testosterone support could potentially accelerate its progression.

 For this reason, a thorough prostate health evaluation, including a digital rectal exam (DRE) and prostate-specific antigen (PSA) testing, is standard practice before initiating testosterone support.
 Regular monitoring of PSA levels and prostate health is continued throughout the duration of therapy.
 In men with a history of prostate cancer, testosterone support is generally contraindicated or requires highly specialized management under strict oncological supervision.